• As low as $115/Night

 Discover unparalleled appeal and history during your extended stay in downtown Charleston at our Cookhouse suite.
 Immerse yourself in the charming ambiance of this professionally-decorated unit on the 2nd floor, accommodating two persons comfortably.
 The private bedroom features a queen-size reproduction historic rice bed, two non-working fireplaces, accent antiques, including a highboy, and a roomy bathroom with a tiled shower.

-Indulge in the convenience of a completely-equipped kitchen/sitting room with an eating area and a full-sized couch bed.
-The Cookhouse also offers access to a pretty, professionally-designed shared patio and garden, along with off-street parking for 1-2 guest cars.
+Indulge in the convenience of a entirely-equipped kitchen/sitting room with an eating area and a full-sized couch bed.
+The Cookhouse also offers access to a charming, professionally-designed shared patio and garden, along with off-street parking for 1-2 guest cars.

 Charleston's allure extends beyond its historic sites, offering pristine beaches just 15 mins. away on Sullivan's Island and 20 mins. to Folly Beach.
 Venture to historic river plantations within 30 mins., and relish the diverse cuisine that defines the city.